kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 ```

 This KEP's rescoring approach is the implicit special case of this design: it always assumes only
-`placedNode` is affected (node-local scoring), calls `Score` to get its raw score, and normalizes
+`placedNode` is affected (node-local scoring), runs `PreScore` and then calls `Score` to get its
-the full cached set.
-The `Rescore` extension point generalizes that by letting group-aware plugins
+raw score, and normalizes the full cached set.
+The `Rescore` extension point generalizes that by
-declare additional affected nodes and provide their raw scores.
+letting group-aware plugins declare additional affected nodes and provide their raw scores.

 Pros:
 - Semantically correct: plugins can provide correct raw scores for any affected nodes, including